'Significant' consequences if China takes key port in Djibouti: U.S. general

 "If the Chinese took over that port, then the consequences could be significant," Waldhauser said during the House of Representatives Armed Services Committee hearing.

-Djibouti hosts a vital U.S. military base that is home to about 4,000 personnel, including special operations forces, and is a launchpad for operations in Yemen and Somalia.
+Djibouti hosts a U.S. military base that is home to about 4,000 personnel, including special operations forces, and is a launch pad for operations in Yemen and Somalia.

 SOFT POWER